Pedestrian Hit By Car In Michigan: Legal Rights Explained

 All Michigan drivers are legally required to carry a minimum of $250,000/$500,000 in liability insurance coverage, although they have the option “to purchase lower limits” of $50,000 and $100,000.
 (MCL 500.3101(1); 500.3131(2); 500.3009(1)(a) and (b), (5))

-In the event that the at-fault driver who hit a pedestrian was driving for Uber or Lyft or was the driver of a truck or commercial vehicle, then the minimum liability insurance coverage limits will be considerably higher.
+In the event that the at-fault driver who hit a person walking was driving for Uber or Lyft or was the driver of a truck or commercial vehicle, then the minimum liability insurance coverage limits will be considerably higher.

-If you or a loved one has suffered serious injuries when you were hit by a car as a pedestrian in Michigan and you have questions about your legal rights to pain and suffering compensation, economic damages and auto No-Fault insurance benefits, you can speak to an experienced pedestrian accident lawyer at (800) 968-1001 for a free consultation.
-You can also get help from an experienced auto accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you or a loved one has suffered serious injuries when you were hit by a car while walking in Michigan call now (800) 968-1001 for a free consultation with an experienced pedestrian accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.

 Last updated: